What's the difference between your two products - BoardDocs Pro and BoardDocs LT?

 Cloud-based technology provides an incredibly rich user experience by seamlessly delivering custom, application-like interfaces across multiple platforms, through a browser.
 This eliminates the need to install and manage custom software and also provides auto-distribution of updates.
 Some specific examples include: the ability to right-click to get menus in a browser; allowing end users to manage custom packets; providing a platform to allow external management and collaboration on policy development; providing the ability to integrate dynamic data into existing Web sites and much more.

-Our dual server clusters are supported by technology partners who are regarded as the best-in-class providers of their services.
-Application services are provided by two clusters of Oracle/Sun servers, behind four F5 enterprise load-balancers that are connected to redundant, high-speed Network Connections.
-These server clusters are hosted at two CenturyLink/Qwest CyberCenters - one in Denver and the other in Sterling VA.
-Both feature emergency backup environmental systems for continuous 24 x 7 operation.
-At each site, data is kept on a fully redundant fiber array with redundant connections to all servers and independent copies of the data are kept and stored on dual Raid 5+1 configured arrays at each site, so hardware failure is extremely unlikely.
-Additionally, each week night between 11:30 PM and 3:00 AM, a copy of production data is copied to a NAS-attached array.
+The BoardDocs Cloud is supported by technology partners who are regarded as the best-in-class providers of their services.
+Application services are provided by three clusters of servers, behind seven F5 enterprise traffic managers that are connected to dual, high-speed network connections.
+These server clusters are hosted at three CenturyLink CyberCenters near Denver CO, Sterling VA and Toronto Canada.
+All feature emergency backup environmental systems for continuous 24 x 7 operation.
+US data is kept on fully redundant Oracle ZFS subsystems with redundant connections to Oracle/Sun servers with independent copies of the data stored on dual Raid 5+1 configured arrays at each site.
+Canadian data is stored on redundant HP servers with Raid 5+1 arrays.
+Additionally, each week night between 11:30 PM and 5:00 AM, a copy of production data is copied to a NAS-attached array.
 This backup is kept for 1 week, except for Friday's backup, which is stored for 3 additional weeks.

 Please describe the security utilized to protect customer data.